 Examine Your Heart: Basic Starting a Small Business Questions

-The first step to starting a small business is to examine whether or not starting a small business is right for you - not your neighbour, friend, coworker, or whoever else is trying to tell you that you should start your own business.
+The first step is to examine whether or not starting a business is right for you - not your neighbour, friend, coworker, or whoever else is trying to tell you that you should start your own business.

 The main quality that you have to have to start your own business is a burning desire to do it.
-Running a small business isn't for the ambivalent or indifferent.
+Running a business isn't for the ambivalent or indifferent.
 You have to really, really want to be your own boss, transform your dream into reality, or market your product or service.